Covid-19 coronavirus and employers: What we know so far - Personnel Today

 With the news dominated by coronavirus headlines and the tendency for rumours and misinformation to spread quickly, some employees may express concerns about coming into work in case they catch the virus.

+Can an employer require an employee who is concerned about the coronavirus to come into work?

 Acas’ advice is to listen to any concerns staff have, and if there are genuine concerns (such as information about a colleague displaying symptoms), to investigate these and take action.

 “If an employee still does not want to go in, they may be able to arrange with their employer to take the time off as holiday or unpaid leave.
 The employer does not have to agree to this,” it says.

 Business travel is on the back burner